-This means that the Congress can modify DC's budget any way it wants, even the portion of DC's budget supported with the city's own tax dollars.
-In reality, Congress largely defers to the decisions made by the Mayor and DC Council.
+This still means that the Congress can modify DC's budget any way it wants, even the portion of DC's budget supported with the city's own tax dollars.
+In reality, Congress largely defers to the decisions made by the Mayor and DC Council, which is why budget advocacy with the Mayor and Council is important.
 Yet signs of federal control are clear.
 For example, federal law restricts how the city can spend its rainy day fund.
 Congress also mandates that the city budget not only for the upcoming fiscal year, but for four years out, known in technical jargon as the "financial plan."
+In 2014, Congress acted after the District's voters approved a ballot initiative to legalize possession of a small amount of marijuana; while they did not overturn that, Congress voted to prohibit the District from spending any money to regulate marijuana use in DC, such as rules for buying/selling or taxing sales.